DjeziriOus/Agora/README.md

 This repository contains the current codebase for **Agora**, a multi-vendor e-commerce project split into two main applications:

-- `frontend/`: Next.js application for the user-facing and seller-facing interfaces
+- `frontend/`: Next.js App Router application for the buyer-facing and seller-facing UI
 - `backend/`: Express + Better Auth + MongoDB backend

-The goal of this README is to document the **current repository structure** and explain the purpose of the main directories.
+This README is intended to document the **current maintained repository structure**.
+It focuses on the source code and main project files.
+Generated or dependency folders such as `node_modules/` and `frontend/.next/` are intentionally omitted.

+It also calls out a few files that still exist in the repo but behave more like legacy/reference artifacts than core application structure.

-## Repository Tree
+## Repository Layout

 ```text
 .